Search Knowledge Base by Keyword

 4. Added custom status columns are displayed in yellow below the Add Column button at the end of the column list

-5. Add an overall status column to the report (Assets only)
+5. Add an overall status column to the report (Data Types only)

 1. From the Add Column drop down, select Overall Status Column to bring up the Overall Status dialog